heroqu/node-digester/README.md

 const digester = streamDigester(createHashFn);

 const { Readable } = require('stream');
-const rs = Readable.from('Make a sample readable stream form this text');
+const rs = Readable.from('Make a sample readable stream from this text');

 digester(rs).then(console.log);